filipelsilva/dotfiles/README.md

 These are my dotfiles.
 You could use them to inspire yourself, and make your own!

-The commits are more sporadic on the public version, as I started the private version way earlier, and might still be trying out new things over there.

 ## Dotfiles (*per se*)

 These consist of configurations for some programs: